ailur-archives/burgerauth/README.md

 ## Ok, that's great, how do I host my own instance?

 First, replace the domains in the source code and templates with your own (a domain is required, not just an IP).

-Second, copy config.ini.example to config.ini then tweak to your liking.
-Third, run `go build`, and fourth, run `./burgerauth`.
+Second, copy config.ini.example to config.ini then tweak to your liking, making sure to point to a valid path for where you are going to generate your RSA keypair.

+Third, run `go build`.

+Fourth, generate a RSA keypair using
+`openssl genpkey -algorithm RSA -out private.pem -pkeyopt rsa_keygen_bits:2048` `openssl rsa -pubout -in private.pem -out public.pem`

+Fifth, run `./burgerauth`.
 Read ERRORS.md to see how to handle server errors.

 ## What if I am a developer?